-- 1. PURPOSE OF REPORT - 1.1 To seek endorsement for three new Public Space Protection Orders (PSPO's) for the borough of Hinckley and Bosworth.

-2. RECOMMENDATION

-- 2.1 That Scrutiny Commission note the contents of the report and support the proposed three new orders. - i.
-Order 1: ban the use across the whole of the borough, of consuming intoxicating substances or new psychoactive substances (legal highs) on public land.
+- 1. PURPOSE OF REPORT - 1.1 To seek endorsement for the new Public Space Protection Order (PSPO) for the borough of Hinckley and Bosworth. - 2.
+RECOMMENDATION - 2.1 That Council note the contents of the report and support the proposed new order which will have 3 parts. - i.
+Part 1: ban the use across the whole of the borough, of consuming intoxicating substances or new psychoactive substances (legal highs) on public land.
 A person will commit an offence if they fail to surrender any alcohol when ordered to do so by an authorised Officer on public land. - ii.
-Order 2: dog control issues on public land including a requirement to remove and correctly dispose of dog faeces, failing to put a dog on a lead when instructed to do so by an authorised officer, and the banning of dogs / requirement to have dogs on leads in specific locations detailed in 3.5 and 3.6 below. - iii.
-Order 3: green space issues relating to specific sites including the banning of fires and barbecues, restrict the use of remote controlled vehicles, aircraft and motorcycling, and failing to leave a park at closing time when requested to do so.
-Specific sites and restrictions are detailed in 3.9 and 3.10.
+Part 2: dog control issues on public land including a requirement to remove and correctly dispose of dog faeces, failing to put a dog on a lead when instructed to do so by an authorised officer, and the banning of dogs / requirement to have dogs on leads in specific locations detailed in 3.5 and 3.6 below. - iii.
+Part 3: green space issues relating to specific sites including the banning of fires and barbecues, restrict the use of remote controlled vehicles, aircraft and motorcycling, and failing to leave a park at closing time when requested to do so.
+Specific sites and restrictions are detailed in 3.9 and 3.10. - 2.2 That Council delegate authority to the Head of Street Scene Services to implement the order.